 Troubleshooting: The DNS Client service

 The DNS Client service caches results from the DNS service.
 This includes “negative” results where an address is not found.
-You can temporarily stop the DNS Client service to avoid confusion while you are troubleshooting DNS.
+You should flush the cache of the DNS Client service before troubleshooting any changes to your DNS configuration:

 To assist you in troubleshooting DNS problems, upon each boot